eruption-project/eruption/DEVICES.md

 ### Support status

-Reported as working but not verified, as of `0.1.19`.
+Work-in-progress, completely untested, as of `0.1.20`.

 ### Remarks and known Issues